 Office of Fraternity and Sorority Life

-We build community.
+The Office of Student Media oversees student-run news outlets based on both the Statesboro and Armstrong campuses.
 We engage Georgia Southern students every day to provide information and promote reflection, conversation and action.
 We do this in print, in person and online with words, photography, video and advertising and marketing services.
-Our student-led media outlets operate under The George-Anne Media Group name.
 Students who participate in our program learn communication skills, critical thinking in a business environment, teamwork and leadership.
 They often go on to media careers, but the program is open to all majors and all career interests.
-Students have the first and last word on news coverage and content of all George-Anne Media Group outlets.
+For more information and to apply to join, go to students.georgiasouthern.edu/student-media/.

 University Programming Board